mw6136/NGA_LeWI/README.md

 ccpath="$(which icc)"
 fcpath="$(which ifort)"
 ```
-Now use the CMake to generate the ``Chemkin``.
+Now use the CMake to generate the `Makefile`.
 Execute the following:
 ```
 cmake -DCMAKE_INSTALL_PREFIX=/home/$USER/opt/sundials \
 -DCMAKE_BUILD_TYPE=Release \